 The above percentages are provided as a general guide and may vary based on the specific circumstances and location of the property.
 To get a more accurate estimate of the costs involved when you buy property in Spain, it is recommended to consult with professionals who can provide personalized advice based on your situation.

 Golden Visa in Spain explained: How to obtain a residency permit?

 The Golden Visa program offers a residency permit for foreign property owners (from a non-EU country) in Spain.
 This permit allows non-EU citizens to live, work, study in Spain, and travel freely across the Schengen area.
 After five years, the visa owner can apply for permanent residency or Spanish citizenship.
 There are several ways to obtain a Golden Visa, including buying property in Spain.

 Buying property in Spain in 6 easy steps

 Buying property in Spain as a foreigner is a relatively straightforward process.
 To help you navigate the necessary steps, we’ve outlined the key considerations below:

 Step 1: Obtain a Spanish Foreigner Identification Number (NIE)

-Foreigners who want to buy real estate in Spain must first acquire a Foreigner’s Identification Number (NIE).
+Foreigners who want to buy property in Spain must first acquire a Foreigner’s Identification Number (NIE).
 You can obtain this number at any government finance office.
-Here you read more about getting a Número de Identificación de Extranjero.
+Here, you read more about getting a Número de Identificación de Extranjero.

 Step 2: Finding the right property and making an offer